Fair Food Program

 The Fair Food Program (FFP) is a partnership between growers, farmworkers, and food company buyers to improve conditions for farmworkers.
 It was launched by the Coalition of Immokalee Workers (CIW), a worker-based human rights organization in Immokalee, Florida in 2011.
 The Fair Food Program functions through legally binding agreements between the CIW and large retail companies that pledge to buy produce only from growers who follow the Fair Food Program's Code of Conduct, paying an extra penny a pound to farmworkers.
-By signing an agreement with the CIW, companies pledge to cease purchasing from any grower that violates the standards.
+Companies that sign an agreement with the CIW pledge to cease purchasing from any grower that violates the standards.
 The Fair Foods Standards Council (FFSC) oversees the program and ensures that standards are upheld.

-The Fair Food Program is credited with helping eradicate modern-day slavery and forced labor on participating farms and has extended its protections to workers in 10 states and nine crops domestically.
-Several current participating buyers in the Fair Food Program have pledged their support for expanding the enforceable protections for workers in the three countries with pilot farms, including Mexico, Chile, and South Africa.
-Major participating buyers include McDonald's, Walmart, Whole Foods, Trader Joes, and Yum Brands.
+The Fair Food Program is credited with helping eradicate modern-day slavery and forced labor on participating farms and as of 2023 had extended its protections to workers in 10 states and nine crops domestically.
+Several participating buyers in the Fair Food Program pledged their support for extending the enforceable protections to workers in the three countries with pilot farms, Mexico, Chile, and South Africa.
+Major participating buyers include McDonald's, Walmart, Whole Foods, Trader Joe's, and Yum Brands.
 In spite of pressure and protests, some supermarket chains, including Kroger and Publix, refuse to join the Fair Food Program.

 Implementation

 A series of interlocking mechanisms define the Fair Food Program: large retail corporations become Participating Buyers, who agree to only source relevant produce from farms that follow the Fair Food Program's code of conduct by signing an agreement with the Coalition of Immokalee Workers (CIW).
 In turn, farms, or Participating Growers, which follow the worker-developed Code of Conduct gain access to sell their produce to Buyers with preferential ordering.
-The Fair Food Standards Council, which is a third-party monitoring group, ensures farms' compliance with the Code of Conduct.
+The Fair Food Standards Council, a third-party monitoring group, ensures farms' compliance with the Code of Conduct.
 According to the Coalition of Immokalee Workers, two unique driving forces behind the Fair Food Program are that workers are empowered to be the monitors of their own rights, and that it is backed by meaningful market consequences for farms that do not follow the Code of Conduct.